Katie Aafjes-van Doorn

 kav9239@nyu.edu

 Dr Katie Aafjes - van Doorn is Associate Professor of Psychology at NYU Shanghai, where she is the area head of Social Sciences and leads the AI for Social Good cluster at the AI center.
 She completed a MSc in Clinical Psychology at the Vrije Universiteit Amsterdam, Netherlands, and MSc in Psychological Research, and Doctoral degree in Clinical Psychology at University of Oxford, United Kingdom.
 She worked in San Francisco, California, and gained licensure as Clinical Psychologist in New York.
-She previously worked as Associate Professor at Ferkauf, the Graduate School of Psychology, Yeshiva University, in New York.
-She is also the Associate Editor for the APA journal Clinical Psychology: Science & Practice, and the Clinical-lead of the startup company Deliberate.ai that develops AI-based multi-modal assessments for mental health.
-She has published over 70 peer reviewed papers, co-authored several books and chapters and is a regular speaker at (inter)national conferences.
+She previously worked as Associate Professor at Ferkauf Graduate School of Psychology, Yeshiva University, in New York.
+Dr Aafjes-van Doorn is also the Associate Editor for the APA journal Clinical Psychology: Science & Practice, and co-founder of the startup company Deliberate.ai that develops AI-based multi-modal assessments for mental health.
+She has published over 100 peer reviewed papers, co-authored several books and chapters and is a regular speaker at (inter)national conferences.
+A defining aspect of her work lies at the intersection of technology and clinical practice.
 Her research focuses on psychotherapy research and training and the use of AI in developing automated feedback for clinicians.
-She is particularly interested in the therapeutic relationship in teletherapy and digital mental health interventions, and the use of AI-based tools, routine measurements, and video recordings in treatment.
+She is particularly interested in the therapeutic relationship in teletherapy and digital mental health interventions, and the use of AI-based tools, routine measurements, and the use of video recordings in treatment and supervision.

 Select Publications